-It’s also important to create business pages on social media accounts to reserve your company’s name (before someone else takes it) and purchase your domain name through any domain registrar such as GoDaddy, NameCheap, CrazyDomains, NetRegistry etc.
+It’s also important to create business pages on social media accounts to reserve your company’s name and purchase your domain name through any domain registrar such as GoDaddy, NameCheap, CrazyDomains, NetRegistry etc.

 If you already have a website, you should try to optimise your website for search engines and target keywords in your copy.